 While no one knows how long distance learning will continue, we know that it won’t last forever.
 Children take cues from adult behaviour and attitudes, so it is important to communicate calm, confidence and optimism that we will pull through the crisis together.
 Managing our own emotions will help our children stay focused on learning and looking forward to another school year.

-Work assigned to pupils can be found on the class pages.
+Work assigned to pupils can be found on the class pages and on DB primary, in addition there are extra resources on the home learning page.

 Below are useful websites.